Larry Brown (cornerback)

 Larry Brown Jr. (born November 30, 1969) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Dallas Cowboys and Oakland Raiders.
-He was named the MVP of Super Bowl XXX and played college football at Texas Christian University.
+He played college football for the Los Angeles Southwest Cougars and the TCU Horned Frogs and was selected by the Cowboys in the 12th round of the 1991 NFL draft.
+He was named the MVP of Super Bowl XXX.

-Early years
+Early life

 Brown attended Los Angeles High School, where he earned All-city honors in football and track.

 After not receiving any scholarship offers, he began his collegiate career at Los Angeles Southwest College as a running back.
 He was moved to cornerback during his sophomore season, receiving All-league honors after tallying 61 tackles and 4 interceptions.
 He also practiced track.

-As a junior he transferred to Texas Christian University, and was named the starter at left cornerback, collecting 27 tackles, one interception and one pass defensed in the first five games, until being lost for the season with an ankle injury. limited with injuries.
+As a junior he transferred to Texas Christian University, and was named the starter at left cornerback, collecting 27 tackles, one interception and one pass defensed in the first five games, until being lost for the season with an ankle injury.

 As a senior he regained his starter position, registering 75 tackles (fifth on the team), 2 interceptions and 10 passes defensed (led the team).
 He had 10 tackles against Oklahoma State University.

 In 1990, he was invited to the Blue–Gray Football Classic, where he earned MVP honors, after making 9 tackles and one pass defensed.